Roberto-Teigeiro/Roberto-Teigeiro.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to go on a date with us
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+We´re Luis Olmedo and Roberto Teigeiro.
+We have the following qualities:

-- I rock a great mustache
+- We´re tolerant at any situation
-- I'm extremely loyal to my family
+- We´re loyal to our family
+- We know how to work as a team
+- We have the habilities to play many sports.

-What else do you need?
+What else do you need to know from us?

-### My story
+### Our origin

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Luis Olmedo is originally from Zamora Michoacan, born at March, 2003.
+He likes to play soccer and to watch baseball.
+Roberto Teigeiro is originally from Zapopan Jalisco, born at April, 2004.
+He likes to watch South Park and to eat gummys.